 PRACE has an extensive education and training effort for effective use of the RI through seasonal schools, workshops and scientific and industrial seminars throughout Europe.
 Seasonal Schools target broad HPC audiences, whereas workshops are focused on particular technologies, tools or disciplines or research areas.
 Education and training material and documents related to the RI are available on the PRACE website: http:/

 PRACE HPC Market Surveillance

 PRACE undertakes software and hardware technology initiatives with the goal of preparing for changes in technologies used in the Research Infrastructure and provide the proper tools, education and training for the user communities to adapt to those changes.
 One goal of these initiatives is to reduce the life-time cost of systems and their operations, in particular the energy consumption of systems and the environmental impact.
-To reduce potential conflict of interest in vendor collaborations PRACE initiated the formation of STRATOS (STRAtegic TechnOlogieS), an organization for collaboration with industry and other non-PRACE partner organizations.
 The PRACE leadership systems form the apex of resources for large-scale computing and data management for scientific discovery, engineering research and development for the benefit of Europe and are well integrated into the European HPC ecosystem.